 This approach can help you attract new customers as you are lowering the hurdle to becoming a customer.
 The less value a customer receives, the less they should pay.
-Hence, you could charge a lower price initially until they have created value through your product.
+Hence, you could charge a lower price initially until they have created value through your product long term.

 We see, however, that if there is no financial commitment from the customer upfront, then it could be challenging to get enough buy-in on the customer’s side to really start using the product.
 It is a balancing act.
-You may want them to have some skin in the game before they start using the product.
+You want them to have some stake before they start using the product.
 The best way to figure out what works best is to do some A/B tests and adjust based on the observed results.

 Lowering the hurdle also risks attracting customers that do not match your ideal customer profile.
 Therefore, it is essential to do proper qualifications before introducing the product to new companies.

 As for your existing customers, a value-based price model will enable you to scale with the customers over time.
 From the customer’s point of view, it is also a great way to share the risk between customer and provider.
 Instead of paying a considerable sum up-front, the customers start by paying less, hopefully getting value from using the product and growing over time.